-I would love to learn even more ins and outs of jewelry making.
-Besides that I would love to have all good sourcing points in each field what I like to make or produce anything that comes to my mind.
+I would love to learn even more about jewelry making.
+Besides that I would love to have all good sourcing points in each field, so I can make or produce anything that comes to my mind.
 I have so many ideas but lack of time to scout the right sources makes it difficult to produce them.

 - Where do you see yourself in 10 years?

 No idea yet.
 So many things can happen.
-I would love to live abroad in a warm country.
-Didn’t found my place yet.
+I would love to live abroad in country with a warm climate.
+I haven’t found my place yet.

 - What is your educational background?

 Something totally different.
 Hotel management and Communication Creative.
 After this I designed my own clothing line, people were very enthusiastic, but for me the question was how do I get this of the ground with no experience in this field.
 So I started to work in the fashion business to learn all about it.

 - Where can we see your works?